 Strategy Task Task Timeline Responsibility Achievements against outcomes Ensure where practical and appropriate all new recreation facilities are accessible to people with disabilities.
 All site plans will be developed in accordance with DEC's Policy 18 and Universal Access Guidelines.
 All site plans are documented ensuring rational and reason for level of accessibility is included.
-Ongoing Recreation and Landscape Coordinator Ensure DEC managed recreation areas with universal access are maintained to original standard.
+Ongoing Recreation and Landscape Unit Complete - All new site plans consider access requirements Ensure DEC managed recreation areas with universal access are maintained to original standard.
 Audit sites annually and identify maintenance needs.
 Identify any access complaints to support audit results.
 Repair to original universal access standard.
 Link Access Audit with DEC's RecData audit so procedures can be completed in unison.
-Ongoing Parks and Visitor Services Coordinator Continue to upgrade access to DEC managed recreation areas.
+Ongoing Parks and Visitor Services Coordinator Sites are audited annually as part of routine maintenance schedules.
+RecData is under review and will consider access audit.
+Continue to upgrade access to DEC managed recreation areas.
 Priorities are based on the following indicators: • Visitor numbers • Costs • Ease of modification Annually audit and identify access barriers in recreation areas.
 Identify any access complaints to support audit results.
 Prioritise and make submission to the Regional, Branch or District Manager to commence work on rectifying identified barriers.
 Link Access Audit with DEC's RecData audit so procedures can be completed in unison.
 Contact Disability Access and Inclusion Committee for advice or funding assistance.
-Ongoing Parks and Visitor Services Coordinator Review and revise DEC's DAA is updated to reflect current December 2007 Manager People
+Ongoing Parks and Visitor Services Coordinator Access barriers are identified as part of site analysis during redevelopment as well as during site maintenance inspections.
+RecData is under review and will consider access audit